-- The servers that designated as preferred coordinators. - · The number of core group coordinators. - The settings for the discovery protocol, or the failure detection protocol.
-You might also want to change the version of the protocol. - Select an alternate protocol provider to use instead of the default Discovery Protocol and Failure Detection Protocol. - The replication settings for a core group. - 7.
-Configure a transport for a core group.
+- The servers that designated as preferred coordinators.

+- The number of core group coordinators.

+- The settings for the discovery protocol, or the failure detection protocol.
+You might also want to change the version of the protocol.

+- The replication settings for a core group.

+- 7. Configure a transport for a core group.